- What: Largest public speaking competition for schools in England and Wales

 - Price: £45 per team (up to two teams per school); subsidies and fee waivers available for schools with high FSMs and EAL

-- When: Heats run November to February, with the grand final in April
+- When: Heats begin in November, with the grand final in April

 Once registered, we will be in touch with the date and venue of your heat and a list of topics to choose from.

 - Prestigious England and Wales-wide competition is highly motivating for students and the school as a whole

 - Non-adversarial format which emphasises cooperation and presentation skills

 - Challenges students to engage with wide-ranging cross-curricular topics, while helping to meet National Curriculum speaking and listening targets

 - Encourages confidence, critical thinking and social mobility, broadening students’ horizons and opportunities

 - Experienced ESU judges give constructive feedback to all participants at all levels of the competition